Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

 name.
 This will retrieve the most recent version of the secret.
 You can optionally get a different version of the secret if you also know the version you want.

-`getSecret` retrieves a secret previously stored in the Key Vault.

 ```javascript
 const latestSecret = await client.getSecret(secretName);